 -Test in a Quiet Environment-

-On test day you will take the Digital LSAT in a quiet testing environment.
-It won’t be completely silent as there will still be noise from students coughing, sneezing, writing on their scratch paper, and nervously shifting in the seats, but the proctors should keep the level of noise to a minimum.
+On test day you will take the LSAT in a quiet testing environment, either remotely from a location of your choosing or in-person at an LSAT test center.
+If you will be taking the LSAT remotely it is best to take your PrepTest in the same place and under the same conditions as you will on Test Day.
+If you decide to test in-person at an LSAT test center then it won’t be completely silent as there will still be some level of noise from students writing on their scratch paper, nervously shifting in the seats, coughing, and sneezing from time to time but the proctors should keep the level of noise to a minimum.
 The best way to simulate this kind of environment is to take your Prep Tests at a library or a quiet cafe.
-This ensures that your Prep Test won’t suffer from distractions and will give you a result that more accurately reflects your current understanding of the test.
+This ensures that your PrepTest won’t suffer from distractions and will give you a result that more accurately reflects your current understanding of the test.

 -Use Scratch Paper-

-On test day LSAC provides students with scratch paper and a pen for scratch work.
-You can also bring your own pencil and eraser to use if you prefer.
-To simulate test day practice taking your Prep Tests with a scratch sheet of paper (ideally a blank 8″ by 11″ sheet of white paper) and pen (or pencil and eraser if you plan to bring your own).
+On test day you can use up to 6 sheets of scratch paper and a pen or pencil for scratch work.
+To simulate test day, practice taking your PrepTests with scratch paper (ideally a blank 8.5″ by 11″ sheet of standard white copy/printer paper).

 -Test Without Your Phone-

 On test day you will not be allowed to have your phone with you.
-To simulate test day always take Prep Tests without your phone if you are able to.
+To simulate test day always take PrepTests without your phone if you are able to.

 Simulate the Conditions